-Root Authorisations
+Root Authorizations

-What is a Root Authorisation?
+What is a Root Authorization?

 It serves as the starting point for all Verifiable Accreditations and Verifiable Credentials issued within a trust chain.
-Every accreditation and attestation must ultimately trace back to a valid Root Authorisation to establish its legitimacy.
+Every accreditation and attestation must ultimately trace back to a valid Root Authorization to establish its legitimacy.

-Purpose of a Root Authorisation
+Purpose of a Root Authorization

 Function